Ekkehard-Schulze/precision-temperature-logger/README.md

 to a micro-SD card.
 This format is compatible with python's pandas

-and plotly packages as well as with standard spreadsheet
+and plotly packages as well as with spreadsheet processing.

-processing.
-The user can specify the logging interval

-in a settings.txt file on the SD-card.
+The user can set the logging interval in settings.txt on the SD card.

 We use 'Adafruit Feather 32u4 Adalogger #2795' as the controller